awsdocs/aws-go-developer-guide/doc_source/sdk-utilities.rst

 Download Manager
 ----------------

-The Amazon S3 download manager determines if a file can be split into smaller parts and downloaded in parallel.
+The |S3long| download manager determines if a file can be split into smaller parts and downloaded in parallel.
 You can customize the number of parallel downloads and the size of the downloaded parts.

 Downloading
 ~~~~~~~~~~~

-The following example uses the Amazon S3 ``Downloader`` to download a
+The following example uses the |S3long| ``Downloader`` to download a
 file.
 Using ``Downloader`` is similar to the ``s3.GetObject()``
 operation.